vladmandic/face-api/README.md

 Included in `./dist` are:

 - face-api.cjs: CJS format, used by NodeJS import/require (default for node and browser require/import)
-- face-api.ejs: ESM format, used by Browser
+- face-api.ejs: ESM format, used by Browser (provided as an alternative)
 - face-api.js:  IIFE format, used by Browser (default for browser script)
 - face-api.min.js:  Minified IIFE format, used by Browser